 One of my favorite things to do while traveling is to take photos.
 While a lot of people say that you miss enjoying the scenery when you’re focused on your camera (or phone) lens, I actually think I notice details a lot more.
 When I walk down any street, I zero in on the colors, the door and window details, and the signs.

 Since I know many others feel the same way, I wanted to put together a post of my favorite places in Mexico City to snap gorgeous pictures.
-During our 2 ½ month stay, I found so many charming neighborhoods, and specific locations I hadn’t known about before.
+Over my many collective months in this city, I found so many charming neighborhoods, and specific sites I hadn’t known about before.

-Check out my 10 favorite places to get beautiful and iconic Mexico City photos.
-And read on to the end of the post to find a customized map so you can plan your route!
+Check out my 11 favorite places to get beautiful and iconic Mexico City photos + 2 more just outside the city.
+You can also grab a customized map below so you can plan your route!

 1. San Angel

 San Angel may just be the most beautiful neighborhood in the city.
 This residential neighborhood doesn’t see a lot of action, but the colorful homes are well cared for, the lush greens and flowers are plentiful, and the winding cobblestone streets are fun to wander.

 San Angel has a charming artisan market on Saturdays called El Bazar Sabado.
 While this is fun to explore, if you’re more focused on taking awesome pictures, I recommend you come on a weekday.
 The quiet and empty streets make perfect backdrops for pretty photos of the neighborhood.